adriancysvillegast/Chat/README.md

 The Flash Messages is a App to be in touch with your close friends with this app i used FireBase for create and validate of users, as well save the message.
 I used realm to manipulation of the data in this app and IQKeyboardManagerSwift to add a better Design UX

+This project was made following the Complete iOS App Development Bootcamp of The London App Brewery

 # ScreenShots: